Visiting the charming town of Hoi An in Vietnam

 Credit Cards: Cash is king here, but credit cards are becoming more widely accepted.
 Especially for big ticket items in touristy areas.
 MasterCard and Visa are the preference, when accepted.

-Tipping: Tipping is not expected in Vietnam, but always appreciated, although it’s becoming more common in tourist areas.
+Tipping: Tipping is not expected in Vietnam, but is always appreciated.
+That said, it is becoming more common in tourist areas.
 Sometimes, a service charge will be included on your bill.
 This, however, will not go to the server, so leave extra in cash if you want to acknowledge outstanding service.

 Vietnam Travel Guide: Safety